Jacqueline B. Vaughn: Chicago Teachers Union

-Having been a member of the Chicago Teacher's Union since 1956, Vaughn quickly rose through the ranks of the Chicago Teachers Union.
+Having been a member of the Chicago Teachers' Union since 1956, Vaughn quickly rose through the ranks of the Chicago Teachers Union.
 Vaughn served as a union delegate from 1957 until 1961, field representative from 1961 until 1963 and Elementary Functional Vice President from 1963 until 1968.
 Vaughn was elected to executive leadership in the union as recording secretary under then President, John Desmond in 1968.
 During her time as recording secretary, Vaughn studied the subtleties of negotiating at the University of Wisconsin at the urging of Desmond.
 In August 1972, Vaughn was elected to serve as CTU's vice-president, serving under president Robert Healey.
 Vaughn held the post for twelve years.
 Vaughn was elected the union's president by the union's House of Delegates in August 1984, earning a yearly salary of $52,000.
 Vaughn became one of Chicago's most visible union leaders during her tenure as CTU president, making regular appearances on the nightly news voicing the concerns and interests of both teachers and students during difficult negotiations with the Chicago School Board.